How to Project Actual vs. Nominal CAD onto Part (Back Projection) Using ATOS 3D Scanners

 Then go to Construct, then Circle, then Point-Normal Circle, and select the label for the point and the normal direction, both being the surface point you created.
 Then give it a known diameter.
 Next, open the Explorer, go to the nominal elements and find and select the circle and surface point by holding down the CTRL key and clicking on each label.
 Give the circle No Measuring Principle as well.
 Go to Project Elements onto Measuring Object and select medium.
 In the live image view, you'll see where the circle with a crosshair is projected onto the part.
 The crosshair is there because you selected the surface point as well.
 You could also mark it on the part to take it directly to a drill press or a punch to create the hole in the part.

 How to Take Your Digital Engineering Skills Further with GOM Software

 Following this process, it only takes a few minutes to create either an inspection or a new feature that can be projected directly onto a part for use in steps further in your process.
 This function is just one of the many ways that GOM Software rapidly increases inspection efficiency and digital engineering capabilities.
+ATOS and GOM Software technology enables you to take full advantage of digital twins.
 To learn more about GOM Software or see a demo of the latest ATOS 3D scanning technology, contact a Capture 3D team member today!